-The audit was performed by Conrad, LLP (Conrad) and identified five findings that required corrective action.
-Based on Castro's procedures, we concluded that IAP had taken corrective action to address four of the recommendations.
-However, Castro noted that one of the findings was repeated during our current financial audit of costs incurred.
+The prior audit was performed by Conrad, LLP (Conrad) and identified five findings that required corrective action.
+Based on Castro's procedures, Castro concluded that IAP had taken corrective action to address all the recommendations.

-IAP Response to the status of prior findings: IAP believes that the auditor's review has confirmed that IAP has taken prompt appropriate actions to remediate previously noted deficiencies.
-IAP addressed the repeat finding by obtaining approval by the COR for the deviation in qualifications for the one specific employee position.
-See Finding 2020-04 above.
+IAP Response to the status of prior findings: The auditor's review has confirmed that IAP has taken prompt appropriate actions to remediate previously noted deficiencies.